brikyland/briky-smart-contract/docs/Contracts/liquidity/interfaces/IStakeToken.md

-# Solidity API

-## IStakeToken
+# IStakeToken

 Interface for contract `StakeToken`.

 A `StakeToken` contract is an ERC-20 token representing a staking pool of `PrimaryToken` that accrues periodic rewards.
 For each staked primary token, an equivalent amount of derived stake token is minted as a placeholder balance, which increases as rewards are earned.
 Transferring stake tokens also transfers the underlying staked value of primary token.
 After culmination of the pool, unstaking allows stakers to redeem the exact amount of primary tokens.

 There are 3 staking pools with different configurations:
 -   Staking pool #1: Culminates in wave  750, 2,000,000 tokens each wave.
 -   Staking pool #2: Culminates in wave 1500, 3,000,000 tokens each wave.
 -   Staking pool #3: Culminates in wave 2250, 4,000,000 tokens each wave.

 Each rewarding wave has 1-day cooldown and the reward is distributed among stakers in proportion to their balances.

 After all three staking pool have culminated, the staking pool #3 may still fetch new wave with the reward capped at the lesser between its standard wave reward and the remaining mintable tokens to reach the maximum supply cap.

 Before a staking pool culminates, unstaking is prohibited, but stakers may promote their position into the successor staking pool.
 After culmination, unstaking is permitted while new staking incurs a fee that is contributed to the treasury liquidity.

 Exclusive Discount: `15% + primaryDiscount * (globalStake - totalSupply) / (2 * globalStake)`.
 Note:   `primaryDiscount` is the exclusive discount of the primary token.
         `globalStake` is the total tokens staked in 3 pools.

 Staking fee after culmination: `value / totalSupply * treasuryLiquidity * feeRate`.
 Note:   `value` is the staking value that derives fee.
         `treasuryLiquidity` is the liquidity reserved in the treasury.
         `feeRate` is an admin-adjustable subunitary value.

-### FeeRateUpdate
+## FeeRateUpdate

 ```solidity
 event FeeRateUpdate(struct IRate.Rate newRate)